BASIC Programming II (Built-in Functions)

 70 END

-Example 2: Write a program to find the Sine of unknown values
+Example 2: Write a program to find the Sine of an unknown value

 Solution